crazyramirez/CryptoDash_PicoW/README.md

 <br>
 With a single press you reload the Binance data
 <br>
-If you hold it down for more than 3 seconds the device is reset, deleting the stored json data (wifi_credentials.json and tokens.json)
+If you hold it down for more than 3 seconds the device is reset and enters in Access Point mode.
 <br>
 Initially the device loads some default Tokens (BTC, ETH, ADA, BNB, SOL)